In January 2016 new guidelines on alcohol consumption, drawn up by the Chief Medical Officers of the UK, were published.

 To read a Health Matters blog on Harmful drinking and alcohol dependence click here

 Drinkaware has a website with lots of facts about alcohol, understanding your drinking and how to make a change go to www.drinkaware.co.uk.

-Alcohol Concern - Alcohol Concern was founded in 1984 as the national charity working to help reduce the problems that can be caused by alcohol.
+Alcohol Change UK has replaced Alcohol Concern as the national charity working to help reduce the problems that can be caused by alcohol.
 More info here

 The medical journal 'the Lancet' has produced a report which found that between 1980 and 2013, deaths from liver disease in the UK increased by four times.
 To read the report click here.

-RISE offers a pathway to Recovery for adults with alcohol problems in Ealing as well as general alcohol advice, for more information please visit the website here.
+RISE offers a pathway to Recovery for adults with alcohol problems in Ealing as well as general alcohol advice.

-To find a local group for support please visit the website here.
+To find a local group for support please visit the website.